Restless Legs Syndrome Medication

 Class Summary

-Low-potency opioids, such as codeine, can benefit patients with mild and intermittent symptoms; higher-potency agents, such as oxycodone hydrochloride (Roxicodone), methadone hydrochloride (Dolophine), and levorphanol tartrate (Levo-Dromoran), may have a role in refractory cases.
+Low-potency opioids (eg, codeine) can benefit patients with mild and intermittent symptoms; higher-potency agents (eg, oxycodone hydrochloride, methadone hydrochloride, and levorphanol tartrate), may have a role in refractory cases.
 Because of the risk of addiction, these drugs should be used with caution; their use usually is recommended only in refractory cases, especially in ones with a prominent pain component.

 Codeine

-This and other opioids can be helpful in decreasing the symptoms of RLS, serving as a treatment of second choice when other treatments have failed or caused augmentation problems.
+Codeine and other opioids can be helpful in decreasing the symptoms of RLS, serving as a treatment of second choice when other treatments have failed or have caused augmentation problems.

 Previous